DamienIrving/teaching/swc-shell/tutorial.md

 ```

 To understand what a "home directory" is, let's have a look at how the file system as a
-whole is organized.
-At the top is the root directory that holds everything else the
-computer is storing.
-We refer to it using a slash character `/` on its own; this is the
-leading slash in `/Users/dbirving`.
+whole is typically organized:

 ![A typical file system](filesystem.png)
+A typical file system.

+At the top is the root directory that holds everything else the computer is storing.
+We
+refer to it using a slash character `/` on its own; this is the leading slash in
-Inside that directory (or underneath it, if you're drawing a tree) are several other
+`/Users/dbirving`.
+Inside that directory (or underneath it, if you're drawing a tree) are
-directories.
-The names of these will be slightly different from computer to computer, but
+several other directories.
+The names of these will be slightly different from computer to
-typically consist of directories like `bin` or `usr` (which is where some built-in
+computer, but typically consist of directories like `bin` or `usr` (which is where some
-programs are stored), `users` (where users' personal directories are located), `tmp` (for
+built-in programs are stored), `users` (where users' personal directories are located),
-temporary files that don't need to be stored long-term), and so on.
-For instance, we can
+`tmp` (for temporary files that don't need to be stored long-term), and so on.
+For
-see that Python is stored in the `usr` directory:
+instance, we can see that Python is stored in the `usr` directory:

 ```
 $ which python